-Recommendations Class a Level b Smoking cessation is recommended in all patients with LEAD.
-1 В Healthy diet and PA are recommended for all patients with LEAD.
-1 С In patients with intermittent claudication: • Supervised exercise training is recommended 782 - 784 1 A Non-supervised exercise training is recom- mended when supervised exercise training is not feasible or available. ı С Antiplatelet therapy is recommended in patients with symptomatic LEAD. c 1 С In patients with LEAD and hypertension, it is recommended to control BP at <140/90 mmHg.
-776,785,786 1 A In patients with LEAD and DM, strict glycaemic control is recommended.
-1 A ACE inhibitors or ARBs should be considered as first-line therapy in patients with PAD and hypertension. d 575,787 lla В In patients with DM and chronic symptomatic LEAD without high bleeding risk, a combination of low-dose rivaroxaban (2.5 mg b.i.d. ) and aspirin (100 mg o.d. ) may be considered.
-IIb В aClass of recommendation
+Recommendations Class ^a Level ^b Smoking cessation is recommended in all patients with LEAD. ^{29,781} 1 В Healthy diet and PA are recommended for all patients with LEAD.
+1 С In patients with intermittent claudication: • Supervised exercise training is recommended ^{782-784} ı Α Non-supervised exercise training is recom- mended when supervised exercise training is not feasible or available.
+1 С Antiplatelet therapy is recommended in patients with symptomatic LEAD. ^c 1 С In patients with LEAD and hypertension, it is recommended to control BP at <140/90 mmHg. ^{776,785,786} 1 Α In patients with LEAD and DM, strict glycaemic control is recommended.
+768 1 A ACE inhibitors or ARBs should be considered as first-line therapy in patients with PAD and hypertension. ^{d 575,787} lla В In patients with DM and chronic symptomatic LEAD without high bleeding risk, a combination of low-dose rivaroxaban (2.5 mg b.i.d.) and aspirin (100 mg o.d.) may be considered.
+774 IIb В

-ACE = angiotensin-converting enzyme; ARB = angiotensin receptor blocker; b.i.d. = bis in die (twice a day); BP = blood pressure; CCB = calcium channel blocker; DM = diabetes mellitus; LEAD = lower extremity artery disease; o.d. = omni die (once a day); PA = physical activity; PAD = peripheral artery disease.
+ACE = angiotensin-converting enzyme; ARB = angiotensin receptor blocker; b.i.d. = bis in die (twice a day); BP = blood pressure; CCB = calcium channel blocker; DM = diabetes mellitus; LEAD = lower extremity artery disease; o.d. = omni die (once a day); PA = physical activity; PAD = peripheral artery disease. ^aClass of recommendation albeit at the cost of higher major bleeding risk.774 These results, combined with similar benefits of rivaroxaban vs. aspirin monotherapy, suggest a benefit of anticoagulants in LEAD.
+However, further studies are needed.
+Optimal antithrombotic therapy is addressed in more detail in the 2017 ESC/European Society for Vascular Surgery (ESVS) Guidelines.775 Importantly, in patients with isolated asymptomatic LEAD (e.g. low ABI), antiplatelet treatment is not recommended.775

-$^{\circ}$ Minor ischaemic stroke defined as score at National Institutes of Health Stroke Scale < 3, or < 5 depending on the trial.
+^cMinor ischaemic stroke defined as score at National Institutes of Health Stroke Scale <3, or <5 depending on the trial.

-&lt;sup>cEvidence is not available for all sites.
-When evidence is available, recommendations specific for the vascular site are presented in corresponding sections.

-&lt;sup>dCCBs should be proposed in black individuals.
+^cEvidence is not available for all sites.
+When evidence is available, recommendations specific for the vascular site are presented in corresponding sections. dCCBs should be proposed in black individuals.